Published: December 17th 2012November 1st 2011

 The judge sat on a high chair on a platform, with lawyers and jury on smaller chairs around it.

-Nearby rooms tells the story of the Kid and
+Nearby rooms tells the story of the Kid and his famous escape.

 That leads to the stairwell, where Billy famously shot deputy James Bell on the stairs.